 Easter : Christian Passion Prayer performed near Negombo

 Buddhist New Year – Aruda- 13/14 April marks the end of the harvest and start of the SW monsoon.
-There is normally a 3 day holiday and villages are alive with local carnivals and hospitality.
+There is normally a 3-day holiday throughout Sri Lanka and villages are alive with local carnivals and hospitality.
 This is the biggest celebration of the Buddhist year and families will exchange presents.
-The wealthy Sri Lankans will flee to Nuwara Eliya for opulent parties and 3 day Horse racing.
+The wealthy Sri Lankans will flee to Nuwara Eliya for opulent parties and 3-day horse racing.
 The racing is serious and many Middle East horse owners will visit.
-The Heritage is a colonial hotel situated opposite the Race ground
+Anilana Craigbank is a colonial hotel situated opposite the Race ground.

 Deepavali – Hindu festival of lights in Oct/Nov.
 Thousands of flickering oil lamps celebrate the victory of good over evil and the return of Rama.
 The Tea country will see the most colourful celebrations as the pickers are granted holiday from the fields.

 Tamil Thai Pongal Day - Tamil New Year in early/mid January.
 Nuwara Eliya and the Hill Country will be alive with family parties and Horse Racing.